-We investigate the source locations of the primary and secondary microseism signals based on cross-correlations of the vertical components of 61 ocean bottom seismometers (OBSs) located on the Juan de Fuca Plate from the Cascadia Initiative experiment and 42 continental stations situated in the Pacific Northwest near the US coast.
+We investigate the source locations of the primary and secondary microseism signals based on cross-correlations of the vertical components of 61 OBSs located on the JdF plate from the Cascadia Initiative experiment and 42 continental stations situated in the Pacific Northwest near the U.S. coast.
 Ambient noise observed across the array is much different in the primary and secondary microseism bands, both in its azimuthal content and seasonal variation, indicating different source generation locations.

 In the secondary microseism band, the principal signals propagate to the east and display little seasonal variation both on the continent and on the ocean bottom.
-Observed azimuthal contents are consistent with source generation in deep water of the North Pacific, which is possibly coincident with the region of body wave excitation observed by Gerstoft et al. (2008) and Land ès et al. (2010).
+Observed azimuthal contents are consistent with source generation in deep water of the North Pacific, which is possibly coincident both with the region of body wave excitation observed by Gerstoft et al. (2008) and Landès et al. (2010) and with the diffuse intense region of wave-wave interaction predicted by Kedar et al. (2008).

-In the primary microseism band, the observed azimuthal contents on the Juan de Fuca Plate and the northern and southern parts of the continent arrays differ from one another.
+In the primary microseism band, the observed azimuthal contents on the JdF plate and the northern and southern parts of the continent arrays differ from one another.
 Strong seasonal variations are observed in all three regions.
 Waves propagating to the northeast are stronger during the northern spring, indicating possible distant sources from the south Pacific, while waves propagating to the south and east are stronger during the northern winter months.
 We infer the existence of local sources from observations of the azimuthal dependence of the fundamental mode Rayleigh wave SNRs as well as observations of precursory signals.
-The strongest local generation region is inferred to lie to the northwest of the Juan de Fuca Plate near the coast of British Columbia, perhaps near Graham Island.
-Two weaker generation regions are observed in shallow waters near the western US coastline, one near Vancouver Island and another along the southern coastline of Oregon.
+The strongest local generation region is inferred to lie to the northwest of the JdF plate near the coast of British Columbia, perhaps near Graham Island.
+Two weaker generation regions are observed in shallow waters near the western U.S. coastline, one near Vancouver Island and another along the southern coastline of Oregon.

 The observed locations of generation of the primary and secondary microseisms agree well with the theories proposed by Longuet-Higgins (1950) and Hasselmann (1963).
 The secondary microseisms are dominated by deep-water sources in the northern Pacific, which are likely to be due to non-linear wave-wave interaction either with wind waves or between independent wave systems over the deep Pacific Ocean.
 In contrast, primary microseisms are derived significantly from the local shallow waters of the eastern Pacific, which suggest direct coupling of ocean gravity waves into the shallow ocean bottom as the generation mechanism.
-Additionally, primary microseism energy appears to derive from distant sources of unknown origin in North Atlantic and Southern Pacific hemisphere.
+Additionally, primary microseism energy appears to derive from distant sources of unknown origin in the North Atlantic and in the Central to Southern Pacific.

-Finally, high quality ambient noise empirical Green's functions derived from the ambient noise cross-correlations are observed between continental stations and deep water OBSs, which illustrates that deep water generated seismic surface waves do efficiently propagate onto the continent and are well recorded by continental seismic stations at least above 5 sec period.
+Finally, high quality ambient noise empirical Green's functions derived from the ambient noise cross-correlations are observed between continental stations and deep water OBSs, which illustrates that deep water generated seismic surface waves do efficiently propagate onto the continent and are well recorded by continental seismic stations, at least above 5 s period.